 “Playing For Qatar At The U-17 World Cup Is A Dream Come True”

+With 30 days to go for the FIFA U-17 World Cup Qatar 2025, the young Maroons look forward to making the country proud

-(MENAFN- Gulf Times) Only 30 days remain for the FIFA U-17 World Cup Qatar 2025.
-Taking place from 3-27 November, the tournament will bring together 48 young teams from across the globe to compete for the coveted trophy.
+Doha, Qatar: Only 30 days remain for the FIFA U-17 World Cup Qatar 2025.
+Taking place from November 3-27, the tournament will bring together 48 young teams from across the globe to compete for the coveted trophy.

 For Qatar's U-17 national team player, Zaid Faisal, the tournament is an important milestone for young players.“It's a matter of pride to play for your country in the World Cup.
 This is a wonderful opportunity for us as future generations to showcase our talents, and the opportunity to play with international teams from all over the world will provide invaluable experience.
 I hope we make Qatar proud.”